LinkedIn Growth

 For example, entrepreneur and author George Stern spoke about how a growth mindset can make people unstoppable.

-While he wrote a to-the-point and well-structured post, he created an image version of it for the visual learners and also to get in the LinkedIn algorithm’s good graces.
+While he wrote a to-the-point, well-structured post, he created an image version of it for visual learners and to get in the LinkedIn algorithm’s good graces.

 Not every topic can be summed up in the post, though.
 You may need to contribute LinkedIn articles for the more juicy opinion pieces.
 Take a cue from Erik, a senior director at Microsoft-